-- (a) be based on the Demand Control procedures set out in the Operating Code No. 4 of the SLGC; - (b) identify persons registered with the GSO as having capacity to participate in demand side response actions; - (c) set out the procedures that the GSO shall follow in calling for participants in demand side response actions; - (d) set out the approach to determine any compensation available for participants in demand side response actions; - (e) be reviewed and updated as required at least once every six months; - (f) be approved by the Energy Commission; and - (g) be published on the GSO Website.
+- (a) be based on the Demand Control procedures set out in the Operating Code No. 4 of the SLGC; - (b) identify persons registered with the GSO as having capacity to participate in demand side response actions;

+- (c) set out the procedures that the GSO shall follow in calling for participants in demand side response actions; - (d) set out the approach to determine any compensation available for participants in demand side response actions; - (e) be reviewed and updated as required at least once every six months; - (f) be approved by the Commission; and - (g) be published on the GSO Website.

-12.5 One Year Demand and Supply Outlook
+11.5 One Year Demand and Supply Outlook

-- 12.5.1 The Single Buyer shall prepare a One Year Demand and Supply Outlook and submit to the Energy Commission by the end of January every calendar year. - 12.5.2 In preparing and finalising the One Year Demand and Supply Outlook, the Single Buyer shall ensure that it consults adequately with the GSO and the Dispatch Scheduling Working Group. - 12.5.3 In preparing the One Year Demand and Supply Outlook, the Single Buyer shall use the Least Cost Dispatch Scheduling Methodology and the Dispatch Scheduling Model as specified in Chapter 8, updated for the following key inputs, which the Single Buyer shall source from the relevant Participants as required:
+- 11.5.1 The Single Buyer shall prepare a One Year Demand and Supply Outlook and submit to the Commission by the end of January every calendar year. - 11.5.2 In preparing and finalising the One Year Demand and Supply Outlook, the Single Buyer shall ensure that it consults adequately with the GSO and the Dispatch Scheduling Working Group. - 11.5.3 In preparing the One Year Demand and Supply Outlook, the Single Buyer shall use the Least Cost Dispatch Scheduling Methodology and the Dispatch Scheduling Model as specified in Chapter 7, updated for the following key inputs, which the Single Buyer shall source from the relevant Participants as required: - (a) one year of Generating Unit Operating Data for each Generator based on the submissions received from the Generators and the Generator Contracts; - (b) the dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, if necessary; - (c) the electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network in the Federal Territory of Labuan, if necessary; - (d) the most recent applicable Main Fuel prices to be used for electricity generation in the Federal Territory of Labuan; and - (e) the most recent applicable Secondary Fuel price. - 11.5.4 The One Year Demand and Supply Outlook shall consist of: - (a) the generation mix based on the one (1) year ahead load forecast and dispatch schedule; and

-- (a) one year of Generating Unit Operating Data for each Generator based on the submissions received from the Generators and the Generator Contracts; - (b) the dispatch of all Hydro Plant based on the Hydro Plant Management Plan, if necessary; - (c) the dispatch of all Cogeneration Plant based on the Cogeneration Usage Plan, if necessary; - (d) the electricity imported or exported to any jurisdiction or region connected to the Electricity Transmission Network in Sabah and the Federal Territory of Labuan, if necessary; - (e) the most recent applicable Main Fuel prices to be used for electricity generation in Sabah the Federal Territory of Labuan; and - (f) the most recent applicable Secondary Fuel price. - 12.5.4 The One Year Demand and Supply Outlook shall consist of: - (a) the generation mix based on the one (1) year ahead load forecast and dispatch schedule; and - (b) the fuel requirements to meet the one (1) year ahead load forecast and dispatch schedule. - 12.5.5 The Single Buyer shall notify and discuss with the Energy Commission if there is any expected shortfall in generation capacity and/or fuel supply to meet the forecast demand based on the One Year Demand and Supply Outlook.
+- (b) the fuel requirements to meet the one (1) year ahead load forecast and dispatch schedule. - 11.5.5 The Single Buyer shall notify and discuss with the Commission if there is any expected shortfall in generation capacity and/or fuel supply to meet the forecast demand based on the One Year Demand and Supply Outlook.